Combustication

-Combustication is the fifth major album by experimental jazz fusion trio Medeski Martin & Wood, released on August 11, 1998.
-Combustication was MMW's first album for the renowned jazz label Blue Note Records, and also marked a stylistic shift for the band, with a deeper groove and the notable infusion of rhythmic influences from hip hop and a variety of other styles.
-The album is also the first to include an accompanying turntablist, in this case longtime MMW collaborator DJ Logic.
-Combustication features unique instrumental renditions of the Sly and the Family Stone hit "Everyday People," as well as the Hawaiian traditional "No Ke Ano Ahiahi."
-All tracks on the album have been frequently performed live by the band, often with tremendous improvisational variation.
+Combustication is the fifth (major label) release by experimental jazz fusion trio Medeski Martin & Wood, coming out on August 11, 1998.
+Combustication was MMW's first album for Blue Note Records, and the first to include an accompanying turntablist (DJ Logic).
+Combustication features instrumental renditions of the Sly and the Family Stone hit "Everyday People", as well as the traditional Hawaiian tune "No Ke Ano Ahiahi."

 Track listing

 All music by Medeski Martin & Wood except where noted.